devxan/fauve-for-floorp/README.md

 ## Known issues

-- Due to the width of the tabs, if marks to indicate indentation is enabled, it might produce multiple lines.
+- Due to the width of the tabs, if marks to indicate indentation is enabled, multiple lines may show.
 This can be fixed by increasing the width of tabs.

 ## Credits